Yvette Herrell1

 Herrell was a candidate for the 2nd congressional district in the 2020 elections.[27]
 In the Republican primary, she faced businesswoman Claire Chase and businessman Chris Mathys.[28]
 Herrell won the primary with 45.6% of the vote and faced Torres Small in the November general election.[29]

-Herrell won the November general election by 54% to 46% and took office on January 3, 2021.[30][31]
+Herrell won the November general election by 7% and took office on January 3, 2021.[30][31]
 She campaigned on a stronger southern U.S. border, supporting small businesses, and fighting overly tight government regulation.[4]

 2022